top of page

 My own story of migrating between countries and learning to navigate different languages and cultural differences has only consolidated my belief that every person, every couple, and every family is a world unto themselves.

 Whether you're dealing with a particular problem, or simply looking for a new way to connect with yourself and your partner, family, and community, therapy can be a transformative experience.
-It can also be a terrible one.
-There is no one size fits when it comes to the book of life and my aim would be to work with you closely to ensure that you find the approach that works for you, whether with me or without me!

 Whatever your story, I want to help you write your next chapter.